Your Questions, Answered

 What is the difference between internal and family medicine?

-Both internal medicine and family practice doctors are primary care providers.
-An internal medicine doctor is also known as an internist and specializes in adults.
-Family medicine practitioners can treat patients of all ages.
+Both internal medicine and family practice doctors and nurse practitioners are primary care providers.
+An internal medicine doctor, also known as an internist, specializes in adults.
+Family medicine practitioners treat patients of all ages, including babies and children.

 What is a geriatrician?

-A geriatric physician specializes in taking care of seniors, age 65 and older.
-Geriatricians not only treat the patients’ physical problems, but they also recognize how health conditions affect seniors socially and emotionally.
-Geriatricians are able to identify medications that can be problematic in seniors and intervene to prevent adverse reactions.
+A geriatric physician specializes in taking care of seniors, ages 65 and older.
+Geriatricians not only treat everyday medical problems, they also recognize how health conditions affect seniors socially and emotionally.
+With their specialized training, they notice and intervene when medications could be problematic for seniors.

-Yes.
-An ARNP is an advanced registered nurse practitioner who undergoes rigorous, graduate level training and can be certified in primary care (most are).
+They can be.
+Advanced registered nurse practitioners undergo rigorous, graduate-level training.
+Most are certified in primary care.
 They have full practice authority to treat patients and prescribe medication.

 Is a DO the same as an MD?

-A DO is a doctor of osteopathic medicine and an MD is a doctor of medicine.
-All DOs and MDs complete equivalent education/training.
-DOs have additional training in osteopathic manipulative medicine and may choose to practice bone/joint/tissue manipulation to relieve dysfunctions.
+A DO is a doctor of osteopathic medicine, while an MD is a doctor of medicine.
+All DOs and MDs complete equivalent education and training.
+DOs have additional training in osteopathic manipulative medicine and may use bone, joint and tissue manipulation to relieve problems.
+Learn more.